jadupl2/sadmin/README.md

 ## Authors

-Jacques Duplessis - *Initial work* - [sadmin]2(https://github.com/jadupl2/sadmin)
+Jacques Duplessis - *Initial work* - [sadmin](https://github.com/jadupl2/sadmin)

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details